hubot-archive/hubot-darts/README.md

 ## Usage:

 hubot shoot target (in the head/body/legs) - Fire's a foam dart at the target.
-Optionalls tries to hit a particular target.
+Optionally tries to hit a particular target.

 ## Installation